 Housing and Community Development is responsible for the administration and compliance of programs and grant management.
-Housing and Community Development performs audits, compliance, and legal notification procedures required by HUD for both the Housing and Neighborhood Preservation and Housing Assistance functions.
-Because Housing and Community Development must make recommendations on compliance matters, it is separate from direct control of either of the other functions identified below.
-It also conducts the Annual Application Review process that is the competitive evaluation process by which Federal funding is allocated to special projects.
+Housing and Community Development performs audits, compliance, and legal notification procedures required by HUD

-OC Homeless, Housing and Community Development oversees housing community development and homeless activities, such as public infrastructure, housing rehabilitation, community development, preservation and improvement activities, affordable rental housing, homeownership activities, homeless activities and support of CoC activities through the administration of subrecipient contracts and loans funded through the CDBG, HOME, ESG, and Supportive Housing Grants programs.
+Housing and Community Development oversees housing community development activities, such as public infrastructure, housing rehabilitation, community development, preservation and improvement activities, affordable rental housing, homeownership activities through the administration of subrecipient contracts and loans funded through the CDBG, HOME, ESG, and Supportive Housing Grants programs.